 Sleep on a silk pillowcase to limit friction and prevent damage to your silk-pressed hair.

 Since you now know all the good things that could come out of a silk press, you should also be aware of any side effects it may cause.

 - Heat Damage: Heat damage is not really a concern in silk pressing.
 However, frequent silk pressing and wrong techniques while using hot tools may cause heat damage and hair breakage.

-- Grease Buildup: Doing a silk press means not washing your hair for 2-3 weeks.
+- Grease Buildup: Doing a silk press means not washing your hair for a week.
 During this time, your scalp will produce natural oils.
 The hair will also be subjected to pollution, which adds to the dirt buildup.